martinsteennielsen/composite-video-oscilloscope/README.md

 # composite-video-oscilloscope
-A simulation of an oscilloscope with composite video output
+n-channel oscilloscope with composite video output for display